Abdu-Ahmed/assignmenttest/README.md

-- Refactored view templates into dynamic partials for the head and banner sections and refactored the product cards into one card that dynamically displays the attribute for each product, all while avoiding if-else or conditional statements as best i could.
+- Refactored view templates into dynamic partials for the head and banner sections and refactored the product cards into one card that dynamically displays the attribute for each product, all while avoiding conditional statements as best i could.